EU DORA Regulations: Everything You Need to Know About the Digital Operational Resilience Act

 DORA aims to safeguard the financial industry by addressing vulnerabilities in information and communication technology (ICT) systems and ensuring operational continuity.
 It introduces structured requirements for financial institutions and their third-party ICT providers, supervised by European Supervisory Authorities (ESAs).
 It also mandates that service providers and vendors comply with its requirements under certain conditions, broadening the scope of accountability across the financial ecosystem.

 DORA aligns with other EU regulations, such as NIS2, to foster a comprehensive approach to cybersecurity and resilience across the EU.
-Unlike NIS2, a directive requiring transposition into national laws, DORA is a regulation that applies directly across all EU Member States, mandating compliance from January 17, 2025, without the need for national implementation.
+Unlike NIS2, a directive requiring transposition into national laws, DORA is a regulation that applies directly across all EU Member States, mandating compliance since January 17, 2025, without the need for national implementation.

 Key priorities include:

-- Ensuring financial institutions and their third-party ICT providers adhere to robust security and resilience standards.
+• Ensuring financial institutions and their third-party ICT providers adhere to robust security and resilience standards.

-- Maintaining seamless operations during major technical failures or cyber incidents to preserve business continuity.
+• Maintaining seamless operations during major technical failures or cyber incidents to preserve business continuity.

-- Strengthening collaboration across the financial ecosystem to defend against emerging threats.
+• Strengthening collaboration across the financial ecosystem to defend against emerging threats.

 The Five Pillars of DORA Compliance